rexresearch

 thermodynamically stable microemulsions has been described

 before.
-These are non-optimum microemulsions (w/o) consisting of
+These are non-optimum microemulsions (w/o) consisting

-water-swollen micelles existing in the fuel.
+of water-swollen micelles existing in the fuel.
 Thus, they are

 microemulsions comprising exactly one continuous phase.

-Therefore, the water content in the fuel microemulsions known so
+Therefore, the water content in the fuel microemulsions known

-emulsifier fractions.
-Further, many formulations include high
+expensive emulsifier fractions.
+Further, many formulations

-contents (up to 20%) of alcohols.
+include high contents (up to 20%) of alcohols.

 [0013] Most known water-fuel mixtures have only water-in-oil